 Alcohol Detox Treatment

-Acamprosate is used to fight the desire to drink and also help you brain start to regain it’s correct functions after you have quit drinking.
-It works by changing the levels of a brain chemical called gamma-aminobutyric-acid (GABA) which is thought to be a part of inducing alcohol cravings.
+Acamprosate is used to fight the desire to drink and also helps your brain start to regain its correct functions after you have quit drinking.
+It works by changing the levels of a brain chemical called gamma-aminobutyric acid (GABA) which is thought to be a part of inducing alcohol cravings.

-Acamprosate can be prescribed when you start having withdrawal symptoms and for up to 6 months afterward, helping the recovery process go more smoothly.
+Acamprosate can be prescribed when you start having withdrawal symptoms and for up to 6 months afterwards, helping the recovery process go more smoothly.